josemotta/IoT.Starter.Api/gpio-base/readme.md

 ### opção3: lirc-rpi

-- LIRC: Linux Infrared Remote Control for Raspberry Pi
+#### LIRC: Linux Infrared Remote Control for Raspberry Pi

 - Bengt Martensson has a further development of [a improved Lirc driver](https://github.com/bengtmartensson/lirc_rpi "lirc_rpi").
 - This seems to be the latest version available at Raspbian 4.9.54-v7+ distro and replaced the [original from Aron Szabo](http://aron.ws/projects/lirc_rpi/ "original lirc for rpi"), which in turn was derived from the Lirc serial driver.
 - Old configuration file `/etc/lirc/hardware.conf` should be converted
 - New configuration format at `/etc/lirc/lirc_options.conf`
+- Add custom device files to /etc/lirc/lircd.conf.d/
-- The `driver = default` should be configured
+- The `driver = default` should be configured (see below)

-#### Add to /boot/config.txt (all default settings here)
+Add to /boot/config.txt (all default settings here)

     dtoverlay=lirc-rpi,gpio_out_pin=17,gpio_in_pin=18,gpio_in_pull=down